 GOAL 1: ADVOCATE, CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB.
-1.1 (Sub-goal 1): Ensur re TB is high on the political agenda through increased dialogue and ical decision makers and influencers and a strong unified community Indicator Percentage of high-burden TB, MDR-TB, and TB/HIV countries that have made a commitment to achieving the targets in the Global Plan to End TB 2016-2020. ("political commitment").
-Definition "Endorsement" of the Global Plan to be measured by official statements made by Heads of State or Heads of Governments at national, regional or global fora or as evidenced by signed declarations of commitment at the ministerial level.
-Rationale for use Measures political will and extent to which targeted advocacy and the highest level of political engagement and ownership are achieved at the country, regional, and global levels.
-Numerator X 100% Denominator How it is measured Numerator: Number of high burden TB, MDR-TB, and TB/HIV countries in which a Head of State, Head of Government, and/or minister, has endorsed the TB targets as articulated in the Global Plan to end TB Denominator: Number of high burden TB, MDR-TB, and TB/HIV countries (n=48) Baseline: 2015 (0%) Baseline and Target(s) Targets: 2016 (25%); 2017 (50%); 2018 (65%); 2019 (80%); 2020 (90%) Data source Specific source documents will include: UN Political Declarations; Ministerial Declarations; Outcome Statements from Conferences and Meetings; Signed Letters from government representatives; Official transcripts of verbal statements or speeches.
-Limitations This indicator may prove difficult to track over 48 countries.
-Endorsement of The Global Plan to End TB does not quantify the extent to which political will translates into specific action at the country level.
+1.1 (Sub-goal 1): Ensure TB is high on the political agenda through increased dialogue and engagement with political decision makers and influencers, and a strong unified community Percentage of high-burden TB, MDR-TB, and TB/HIV countries that Indicator have made a commitment to achieving the targets in the Global Plan to End TB 2016-2020. ("political commitment").
+"Endorsement" of the Global Plan to be measured by official Definition statements made by Heads of State or Heads of Governments at national, regional or global fora or as evidenced by signed declarations of commitment at the ministerial level.
+Measures political will and extent to which targeted advocacy and Rationale for use the highest level of political engagement and ownership are achieved at the country, regional, and global levels.
+Numerator X 100% Denominator Numerator: Number of high burden TB, MDR-TB, and TB/HIV How it is measured countries in which a Head of State, Head of Government, and/or now it is measured minister, has endorsed the TB targets as articulated in the Global Plan to end TB Denominator: Number of high burden TB, MDR-TB, and TB/HIV countries (n=48) Baseline: 2015 (0%) Baseline and Target(s) Targets: 2016 (25%); 2017 (50%); 2018 (65%); 2019 (80%); 2020 (90%) Specific source documents will include: UN Political Declarations; Data source Ministerial Declarations; Outcome Statements from Conferences and Meetings; Signed Letters from government representatives; Official transcripts of verbal statements or speeches.
+Lingitations This indicator may prove difficult to track over 48 countries.
+Limitations Endorsement of The Global Plan to End TB does not quantify the extent to which political will translates into specific action at the country level.